Shinichi Mochizuki: Early life

 Shinichi Mochizuki was born to parents Kiichi and Anne Mochizuki.
 When he was five years old, Shinichi Mochizuki and his family left Japan to live in the United States.
 His father was Fellow of the Center for International Affairs and Center for Middle Eastern Studies at Harvard University (1974–76).
 Mochizuki attended Phillips Exeter Academy and graduated in 1985.

 Mochizuki entered Princeton University as an undergraduate student at the age of 16 and graduated as salutatorian with an A.B. in mathematics in 1988.
 He completed his senior thesis, titled "Curves and their deformations," under the supervision of Gerd Faltings.

 He remained at Princeton for graduate studies and received his Ph.D. in mathematics in 1992 after completing his doctoral dissertation, titled "The geometry of the compactification of the Hurwitz scheme," also under the supervision of Faltings.

 After his graduate studies, Mochizuki spent two years at Harvard University and then in 1994 moved back to Japan to join the Research Institute for Mathematical Sciences (RIMS) at Kyoto University in 1992, and was promoted to professor in 2002.

 Career

 Mochizuki proved Grothendieck's conjecture on anabelian geometry in 1996.
-He introduced the Nilcurve concept-.
 He was an invited speaker at the International Congress of Mathematicians in 1998.
-In 2000–2008 he discovered several new theories including the theory of frobenioids, mono-anabelian geometry and the etale theta theory for line bundles over tempered covers of the Tate curve.
+In 2000–2008, he discovered several new theories including the theory of frobenioids, mono-anabelian geometry and the etale theta theory for line bundles over tempered covers of the Tate curve.